OCHA-DAP/hdx-python-utilities/docs/main.md

 ## Breaking Changes

+From 3.1.1, setup_logging now sets up logaru instead of colorlog and has only one parameter error_file which is False by default.
+There is no longer SMTP (email) handling which can be done directly with logaru instead.

 From 3.0.7, send method of Email class has parameter to rather than recipients.
 The parameters to, cc and bcc take either a string email address or list of string email addresses.